brunocitoni/Mods/DreamQuest/README.md

 [AutoEndBattle.dll]
 - ⏩ Automatically opens post-battle treasure and closes battle screen
 - 💤 Automatically passes the turn if hand is empty.
+- Current limitations: Auto-passing does not keep into account if any powers can be used.

 ------------------------------------------------------------